pablogarciaarevalo/demo-trident/README.md

 ### Kubernetes Volume Snapshots

 - Objetive: The container storage interface (CSI) is a standardized API for container orchestrators to manage storage plugins.
 NetApp Trident has been deployed a CSI plugin.
-Kubernetes 1.12 includes Volume Snapshots as a Alpha, and Kubernetes 1.17 does it asa Beta.
+Kubernetes 1.12 includes Volume Snapshots as a Alpha, and Kubernetes 1.17 does it as a Beta.

-> Go to slide 17
+> Go to slide 18

 Run the below command: